How to Become a Court Interpreter in 5 Steps

 Step 5: Become a Court interpreter

 Although it is not a requirement, you can become certified as a translator or interpreter through the American Translators Association or the Translators and Interpreters Guild.
-According to the BLS, translators and interpreters held more than 49,060 jobs in 2013.
-About 2,500 of those individuals worked for local government agencies.
-The median wage in the field during that year was roughly $42,420.
+According to the BLS, translators and interpreters held roughly 76,100 jobs in 2018.
+The median wage in the field during that year was about $49,930.